svdleer/redrat-proxy/README.md

    MYSQL_DB=redrat
    ```

-2. Start the containers
+2. Start the container
    ```
    docker-compose up -d
    ```

-This will start the Flask application and Apache web server in containers.
-The application will connect to MySQL running on your host machine.
+This will start the Flask application in a container.
+The application will:
+- Connect to MySQL running on your host machine
+- Expose port 5000 on localhost, which your host's reverse proxy can forward to

+### Reverse Proxy Configuration

+The application is designed to work behind a reverse proxy.
+An example Apache configuration is provided in the `apache/redrat.conf` file, which you can use as a reference for setting up your reverse proxy on the Docker host.

 ## License